Protect yourself from scams

 Ask for advice and report it

 If you suspect you've been had by a scam, don't let embarrassment or fear prevent you from seeking advice or reporting it.
 Millions of people are taken in every year.
-Call Consumer Direct for advice on 08454 04 05 06 or report the scam to us.
+You can report scams to Action Fraud, the police or trading standards.

 This content is subject to Crown Copyright